 Perle Systems Technical Notes

-The way MRP works is that a “Ring Manager” switch will drop (block) all packet forwarding on one of its two designated ring ports (Fig 2), in effect “breaking” the switch loop.
-All the traffic from devices connected to all the switches in the loop will still have a path to each other, with redundant links, but without the harmful switch loop.
+Media Redundancy Protocol (MRP) is a standards-based protocol (IEC 62439-2) that provides a recovery time of 10ms or less, fault-tolerance, and load balancing.
+The way MRP works is that a “Ring Manager” switch will drop (block) all packet forwarding on one of its two designated ring ports (Fig 2), to break the switch loop.
+All traffic from devices connected to the switches in the loop will still have a path to each other, with redundant links, but without the harmful switch loop.

-Special poll packets which can traverse blocked ports, are sent around the ring and monitored by the Ring Manager.
+Special poll packets that can traverse blocked ports are sent around the ring and monitored by the Ring Manager.
 If the Ring Manager does not see its poll packets come back around the ring, it knows that one of the switch nodes, or even a switch/hub that does not support MRP, has failed.
 The Ring Manager will then unblock its port and resume the forwarding of packets on both of its ring ports.
 All devices on switches, except the failed node, will again have a path to each other.

 During these topology change events, the various switches on the ring will be informed to clear the MAC tables that they have built-up so they can re-learn the port to destination MAC addresses of the devices connected to the ring.